 Your class presentation is worth 90% of your grade, and is graded out of 100 points.
-Describing the research question = 5 points, Describing the experimental method = 10 points, Describing the preprocessing steps = 5 points Describing the artifact removal steps = 5 points Describing the data analysis steps = 25 points Describing the results = 25 points Describing the conclusions reached = 10 points, Bringing up points for discussion = 5 points.
+Describing the research question = 5 points, Describing the experimental method = 10 points, Describing the preprocessing steps = 5 points Describing the artifact removal steps = 5 points Describing the data analysis steps = 25 points Describing the results = 25 points Describing the results = 25 points Describing the conclusions reached = 10 points, Bringing up points for discussion = 5 points.
 Clarity of presentation (speaking and slides) = 10 points.
-Extra credit:
+Thought paper: